Preventing Data Loss on NAS Thecus TopTower N6850PLUS and Recovering Deleted Files: Stepwise Guide

 Overall, the Thecus TopTower N6850PLUS NAS device provides a reliable and scalable storage solution with advanced features for businesses or individuals in need of efficient file sharing and data management capabilities.

-Although NAS TopTower N6850PLUS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TopTower N6850PLUS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view